snowyru/.dotfiles/README.md

 `sudo dnf update`
 `sudo dnf install discord`

+For remote desktop apps to work install the x11 version of kde `sudo dnf install plasma-workspace-x11.x86_64` or `sudo dnf install plasma-workspace-x11 kwin-x11`

 To apply slight transparency and no border and title bars to all windows use the window rules settings and select unimportant then apply the rule

 </details>